 Madison County officials to look at transit system plans

+Officials in Madison County want to study plans for a mass transit system that would run into Indianapolis.
 The Herald Bulletin reports that the study is part of a long-range transportation plan by the Madison County Council of Governments.
-Transportation planning supervisor Bob Wertman says plans are to conduct an analysis of travel by individual vehicle, express bus service or commuter rail.

 Comments